How to Setup Razer Tiamat 7.1 v2 for Best Gaming Sound Experience

 Enable bass management

-• Now click Device advanced settings.
+• Now click Device Advanced Settings.
 If you see a Connector Retasking option, you are good to go.

 • Connect the Orange connector to the Pink or first jack at the back